manhowong/ephys-analysis-toolbox/resources/analysis_algorithms/membrane_props.md

 ## 8. Compute passive membrane properties

-Decay time constant (tau) is obtained directly from the fitting result.
-Other passive membrane properties are defined as follow:
+The decay time constant (tau) is obtained directly from the fitting result.
+Other passive membrane properties are defined as follows:

 $R_{input} = V_{test\ pulse}/I_{stable}$